bloominstituteoftechnology/Sprint-Challenge--Intro-Python/README.md

 ## Stretch Problems

-The `cityreader` directory poses an stretch problem that builds upon the functionality you are to implement as part of the non-stretch requirements in the `cityreader` directory.
+The `cityreader` directory poses a stretch problem that builds upon the functionality you are to implement as part of the non-stretch requirements in the `cityreader` directory.

 There's a separate test file `test_stretch.py` for the stretch problem that you can run in order to test your implementation of the stretch problem.